vinayraghu1c/Pizza_sales_analysis_SQL/README.md

 ### 🔹 Intermediate-Level Analysis:
 7. Total quantity ordered by each pizza category
 8. Order distribution by hour of the day
-9. Category-wise pizza distribution (by count and variety)
+9. Category-wise pizza distribution
 10. Average number of pizzas ordered per day

+ ### 🔹 Advanced-Level Analysis:
 11. Top 3 most ordered pizzas based on revenue
 12. Percentage contribution of each category to total revenue
 13. Top 3 best-selling pizzas (by revenue) within each category